stevekinney/stevekinney.net/src/courses/figma/prototyping.md

 - **Utilize Components and Variants:** Incorporate interactive components and variants to streamline the creation of consistent, reusable elements within your prototype.
 - **Share and Test:** Regularly share your prototypes with users and stakeholders to gather feedback and refine your design based on real user interactions.
 - **Iterate and Refine:** Use insights from prototype testing to iterate on your design, improving usability and functionality based on user needs.

-## Conclusion

-Prototyping in Figma is a game-changer for the design process, offering a dynamic way to visualize and test designs.
-By integrating prototyping early and often, designers can create more user-centric products, reduce the need for costly revisions, and enhance collaboration across teams.
-Mastering prototyping in Figma is essential for anyone looking to deliver polished, functional designs that meet user expectations.